U.S. says China's fishing curbs 'provocative and potentially dangerous'

 "Our long-standing position has been that all concerned parties should avoid any unilateral action that raises tensions and undermines the prospects for a diplomatic or other peaceful resolution of differences."

-Fishermen from Vietnam and the Philippines have been caught up in heated territorial disputes with China on the seas in recent years.
-Last year, Vietnam accused China of opening fire on a fishing boat in the South China Sea, and later of endangering the lives of fishermen after ramming a fishing trawler.

-China created the air defense zone in late November in an area that includes islands at the heart of a bitter territorial dispute with Japan.
+The fishing rules followed China's creation of an air defense identification zone in late November above the East China Sea in an area that includes islands at the heart of a bitter territorial dispute with Japan.

-The United States responded to that declaration by sending two B-52 bombers into the area without informing China.
-At the same time, it advised U.S. commercial carriers to operate in line with so-called notices to aviators issued by foreign countries.
+The United States responded to the declaration of the air zone by sending two B-52 bombers into the area without informing China.
+At the same time, it advised U.S. carriers to operate in line with so-called notices to aviators issued by foreign countries.

 The State Department spokeswoman gave no indication of any possible U.S. response to the fishing zone.